Subaru Sambar: Third generation (1973–1982)

-The third generation appeared 10 February 1973, this one nicknamed the "Gōriki (Herculean strength)" Sambar due to an advertising campaign at the time.
+The third generation appeared on 10 February 1973, this one was nicknamed the "Gōriki (Herculean strength)" Sambar due to an advertising campaign at the time.
 The first series still carried a two-stroke two-cylinder 356 cc engine but by now water-cooled.
 Maximum power is 28 PS at 5500 rpm.
 The engine code was EK34, the truck received the K71 model code while the van was called K81.

 As of February 1976, the engine was upgraded to the EK21 four-stroke water-cooled version introduced in the Rex to reduce emissions.
 Claimed maximum power remained the same, but at a much higher engine speed (7500 rpm) and with considerably lower torque figures than the earlier two-stroke type.
 This model saw the introduction of an electric window washer pump to improve driver visibility.
 Because of regulations changes, only three months later the engine was again upgraded with a 490 cc displacement (EK22) engine of a similar layout for the Sambar 5 (K75 truck, K76 panel van, K85 van).
 This was naturally sold as the Subaru 500 in export markets.
 This was in turn soon replaced by a full 550 cc (EK23) model, the K77/87 of March 1977.
 In export, the Sambar 550 was known as the Subaru 600.

-This model saw the introduction of a sliding side door added on both sides (although a version without the driver's side door remained available), with a full "B" pillar to enhance body stiffness instead of the approach used by the Nissan Prairie which had the front and rear doors interlock.
+This model saw the introduction of a sliding side door on both sides (although a version without the driver's side door remained available), with a full "B" pillar to enhance body stiffness instead of the approach used by the Nissan Prairie which had the front and rear doors interlock.
 Minor horsepower improvements were introduced in 1977 along with an increase in the width of the vehicle.
 A sunroof was added to the options list in 1979.
 4WD was introduced as an option in 1980, on both the van and truck bodystyles, coinciding with the same feature being offered on the Subaru Rex.

 Fourth generation (1982–1990)

 May 9, 1982 is when the fourth generation model appeared (KR), with one-box van models marketed as "Sambar Try."
 The Try was available as a Van with a high or a regular roof, and as a high-roofed passenger model (model code KR).
 The suspension was upgraded to a four-wheel independent layout with MacPherson struts for the front wheels.
-The wheel size increased from 10 inches to 12 inches, thereby accommodating larger drum brakes used at all four wheels.
+The wheel size increased from 10 inches to 12 inches, thereby accommodating larger drum brakes used on all four wheels.
 The 4WD was available with a dual-range transmission.
 An automatic clutch was offered in the Sambar Try FL and FX.